TGH75972/Hunger-Maze-Game/README.md

 # Hunger-Maze-Game
-A Hunger Maze Game website in which you have to make the player reach the food  source so he doesn't starve to death.
+A Hunger Maze Game website in which you have to make the player reach the food  source so he doesn't starve to death.</br></br>

+Use WASD to move the player.